 I'm Karol S. Mazur.
 I live in Toronto.
-You can reach me via e-mail, and if you're ever in Toronto I'm always happy to go for coffee.
-I know a few great local coffee spots.
+You can reach me via e-mail.
+If you're in Toronto and want to grab coffee together then let me know.
+I know some great local coffee spots.

 I care a lot about maintainable software, great UX, and digital wellbeing.
 Communication is key to me.
 Learning new approaches and technologies is something that drives me.

 Software Developer at Wealthsimple from April 2019 to now

 - Introduced the first React hook into the mobile codebase.
 Implemented theming and localization hooks used in two large mobile projects.
 Advocated for the transition to functional components with hooks and a clear separation between view components and "smart" components (AKA containers).
 This made it easy to drop view components into Storybook and quickly iterate on them, and led to more maintainable and understandable code.